Why Now Is The Best Time For Veterans To Buy A Home

 Many Veterans find it difficult to get a VA-backed home loan because they know little about VA loan requirements.
 Also, some lenders make it hard to get a VA loan and add extra guidelines to the VA loan program making it difficult for Veterans to access their home loan benefits.

-You must have VA loan entitlement to get a VA home loan.
-VA home loan entitlement is given to eligible active duty service members, Veterans or their surviving spouses.
+You must have a VA loan entitlement to get a VA home loan.
+VA home loan entitlement is given to eligible active duty service members, Veterans, or their surviving spouses.

 Some Veterans don’t have full entitlement because of the following:

 - You have not yet refinanced or sold a property that you previously financed with a VA home loan.

 - You used your VA home loan benefit but had a foreclosure or short sale and part of your entitlement is tied up in that loan.

 The rules are complicated and getting advice from a VA loan expert is very important to figure out your entitlement.
 HomePromise will help you get your VA Certificate of Eligibility (COE) which will show if you have VA-backed home loan eligibility without limits.
 The basic requirements for VA loan eligibility are one of the following: